 It’s pretty clear that customers misunderstanding when they should use a chargeback is the cause of friendly fraud being on the rise, but that doesn’t help out merchants.
 That’s why it’s important to be able to manage chargebacks so that you can tackle them head-on.

 As a merchant, to prevent fraud and chargebacks where possible, you need to have software in place that can detect and take action against suspicious activity.
 If you don’t, you could lose a lot of revenue unnecessarily.
-But what are these tools that could make a huge difference to your business?
+So, let’s take a look at the e-commerce fraud prevention tools that can make a huge difference to your business.